AZAD Engineering is first in India to supply critical Rotating Parts for Nuclear Turbines | www.lokmattimes.com

 AZAD Engineering is first in India to supply critical Rotating Parts for Nuclear Turbines

-AZAD Engineering Private Limited, a Hyderabad-based market leader in Precision Engineering is approved as the first Indian company to supply critical rotating parts for Nuclear Turbines.
-The first set of critical parts has now been delivered and will be assembled on Nuclear Turbines manufactured in Belfort, France.
-AZAD have signed a long-term supply agreement with GE Steam Power for supply of Nuclear Turbines parts which opens up a very big opportunity for the company and is a proud moment for the country as well.
+Hyderabad (India), February 4: AZAD Engineering Private Limited, a Hyderabad based market leader in Precision Engineering is approved as the first Indian company to supply critical rotating parts for Nuclear Turbines.
+The first set of critical parts have now been delivered and will be assembled on Nuclear Turbines manufactured in Belfort, France.
+AZAD have signed a long-term supply agreement with GE Steam Power for supply of Nuclear Turbines parts which opens up a very big opportunity for the company, and is a proud moment for the country as well.

 GE Steam Power offers a broad portfolio of technologies and services for power plants helping customers deliver reliable power as they transition to a lower carbon future.